soedinglab/MMseqs2/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/soedinglab/mmseqs2/master/mmseqs2_logo.png" height="256" /></p>

 ## News
+30/01/2017 We added a new clustering workflow called "Linclust".
+Linclust can cluster sequences in linear time down to 50% sequence identity.
+A pre-print can be downloaded here: [Steinegger M and Soeding J. Linclust: clustering protein sequences in linear time (2017)](http://www.biorxiv.org/content/early/2017/01/29/104034.article-metrics).

 19/12/2016 MMseqs2 has a mascot now.
 It is the "little Marv" and was lovingly crafted by Yuna Kwon.
 Thank you so much.

 07/12/2016 We added a new parameter called --max-accept.
 This parameter limits the amount of alignments that get accepted.
 Please do not use --max-seqs to limit your result size since it decreases the sensitivity of MMseqs2.